DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 3) The sending device sends the NEW packet to the device on the other side of the tunnel

-4) The RECEIVING device decrypts the DATA to get the original packet and then forwards the original packet to it’s DESTINATION
+4) The RECEIVING device decrypts the data to get the original packet and then forwards the original packet to it’s destination

-- In a “site-to-site” VPN, a tunnel is formed only between two tunnel ENDPOINTS (for example, the two routers connected to the Internet)
+- In a “site-to-site” VPN, a tunnel is formed only between two tunnel endpoints (for example, the two routers connected to the Internet)
-- All OTHER devices in each site DO NOT need to create a VPN for themselves.
-They can send unencrypted DATA to their site’s router, which will encrypt it and FORWARD it in the tunnel as described above.
+- All other devices in each site do not need to create a VPN for themselves.
+They can send unencrypted data to their site’s router, which will encrypt it and forward it in the tunnel as described above.

 ---

 LIMITATIONS OF STANDARD IPSec

-1) IPSec doesn’t support broadcast or multicast traffic, only UNICAST.
+1) IPSec doesn’t support broadcast or multicast traffic, only unicast.

 - This means that routing protocols such as OSPF cannot be used over the tunnels because they rely on multicast traffic
     - This can be SOLVED with “GRE over IPSec”

 2) Configuring a full mesh of tunnels between many sites is a labor-intensive task

-Let’s look at each of the above SOLUTIONS
+Let’s look at each of the above solutions

 ---

 GRE over IPSec

-- GRE (GENERIC ROUTING ENCAPSULATION) creates tunnels like IPSec, however it does not encrypt the original packet, so it is NOT secure
+- GRE (GENERIC ROUTING ENCAPSULATION) creates tunnels like IPSec, however it does not encrypt the original packet, so it is not secure
-- However, it has the advantage of being able to encapsulate a WIDE variety of a LAYER 3 protocols as well as broadcast and multicast messages
+- However, it has the advantage of being able to encapsulate a wide variety of a layer 3 protocols as well as broadcast and multicast messages
 - To get the flexibility of GRE with the SECURITY of IPSec, “GRE over IPSec” can be used
-- The original packet will be ENCAPSULATED by a GRE header and a new IP header, and then the GRE packet will be encrypted and ENCAPSULATED within an IPSec VPN header and a NEW IP header
+- The original packet will be encapsulated by a GRE header and a new IP header, and then the GRE packet will be encrypted and encapsulated within an IPSec VPN header and a NEW IP header

 ![image](https://github.com/psaumur/CCNA/assets/106411237/09c7da0c-debe-453e-822c-b97c0b8658ef)